Zaszx/SoftgamesTask/Readme.txt

 Tricky parts:

 The stacking effect on the deck makes this tricky.
 Moving cards from one stack to another can be done with a simple DOTween method, but this risks moving them too fast in the y axis.
-As a result, the moving card may go through the other cards in the stack and may cause a buggy looking visual effect.
+As a result, the moving card may go through other cards in the stack and may cause a buggy looking visual effect.
 My solution to this was to not touch the y position of the moving card for the first and last 30% of the animation, and only move it on the y axis during the middle 40%.